dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 🚀 And let's make a controller while we are at it!

-It'll be a bit simpler than the post controller,  it won't need to deal with req/res, but instead will be functions that return promises.
-Here's a place to start.
+It'll be a bit simpler than the post controller.
+We'll also do something similar to SA7 where we returned promises from our controller rather than operating on request and response objects.

 * createNote: super simple, takes in note fields, and returns the save promise (doesn't need to create a new promise).
 * getNotes:  this one is a bit trickier, hence full code is here.
 Returns the promise created by find().
 If you recall our datastructure was a dictionary by note id.
 We can use an accumulator to construct an object from the array of notes that find gives us.